Great Stella Manual

 The default window layout has two views side-by-side, showing the base polyhedron on the left and its net (or one of its nets) on the right.
 The default base model is the icosahedron.

-Use the Right and Left arrow keys to change to the next/previous model in the built-in list (or the menu items "Poly->Next Polyhedron" and "Poly->Previous Polyhedron", or the green left and right arrow buttons on the main toolbar or at the top of some views).
+Use the Right and Left arrow keys to change to the next/previous model in the built-in list (or the menu items "Poly→Next Polyhedron" and "Poly→Previous Polyhedron", or the green left and right arrow buttons on the main toolbar or at the top of some views).
 Note: if you have loaded a .stel file, then the arrow keys move forward and backward through files in the same folder instead.
 Furthermore, the arrow keys, unlike the green arrow buttons and menu items, are context sensitive.
 That is, they behave differently depending on what type of view is currently active.
-If the current view has yellow arrow buttons at the top, then they performs the function of those instead.
+If the current view has yellow arrow buttons at the top, then they performs the function of those instead (e.g. changing to the previous/next net if the unfolded net view is active).
 See more about yellow arrow buttons later.
 You can also use Ctrl+Left and Ctrl+Right to go to the previous/next model, regardless of the selected view (they behave exactly like the green arrow buttons).

-The built-in list is divided into categories.
+The built-in list is divided into a hierarchy of categories.
 You will see the current category and model name displayed in the main toolbar.
-Clicking on either of these names opens a list of other categories or models to choose from, providing another way to select a model.
+Clicking on either of these names opens a list of other categories or models to choose from, providing a more direct way to select a model.

 Other models use different notations.
 For example, enter "J4" for the square cupola, one of the Johnson solids.
 This provides a very quick way to jump to a particular Johnson solid if you know its number.